Monsido/page-processing-lib/README.md

                         "sr": {
                             "c": [
                                 {
-                                    "text": "How are you doing?"
+                                    "t": "How are you doing?"
                                 }
                             ]
                         }